 While all of this might have served to support a murder case against Steele, there was one fact that could not be refuted: records clearly showed that he was in prison during the time of the murder.
 There was absolutely no way that his story was true.

 After Steele’s fake confession, the case went cold again.
-While the police never completely gave up on the case, there’s only so much investigators can do without any leads.
+While the police never completely gave up on the case, there’s only so many investigators can do without any leads.
 Other crimes happened, and the police had to divert their energy to solving them.

 Life moved on.
 However, Bessie Moore did not.